HariK77/laravel-sample/README.md

 ## About Laravel Codes

 This is [Laravel](https://laravel.com) Application, in which I try to implement different features ex: handling excel files, ajax, access management using plugins in backend.
-For front end I used bootstrap 5 and used different javascript plugins.
+For front end I used bootstrap 5 and different javascript plugins.

 ## Implemented Features
 - Implemented resourceful controllers(file uploads).